marchof/java-almanac/site/content/features/records.md

 type: "sandbox"
 ---

 Records are a major preview feature of JDK 14.
-A record is an immutable class whose state is visible to all—think of a `Point` with `x` and `y` coordinates.
+A record is an immutable class whose state is visible to all — think of a `Point` with `x` and `y` coordinates.
 There is no need to hide them.
 Records make it very easy to declare such classes.
 A constructor, accessors, `equals`, `hashCode`, and `toString` come for free.

 Why Records?
 ------------

-A core concept of object-oriented design is encapsulation—the hiding of private implementation details.
-Encapsulation enables evolution—changing the internal representation for greater efficiency or to support new features.
+A core concept of object-oriented design is encapsulation — the hiding of private implementation details.
+Encapsulation enables evolution — changing the internal representation for greater efficiency or to support new features.

 But sometimes, there is nothing to encapsulate.
 Consider your typical `Point` class that represents a point on a plane, with an x and a y coordinate.